AthinaDavari/Algorithms-and-Data-Structures-Assignments/README.md

 # AthinaDavari-algo-assignments
-Assignment for 4rd semester course "Algorithms and Data Structures" Department of Management Science and Technology
+Assignment for 4rd semester course "Algorithms and Data Structures" <br />
+Department of Management Science and Technology <br />
 Athens University of Economics and Business